 Having worked in the cotton industry for longer than I want to remember and having talked to so many experts over time, I’ve been able to pick up some of the basics.
 You know the Cotton 101.
 As I thought about what unique things I can put out here that may help others better understand ag, cotton was obviously one.
 While I have posted on the crop off and on since I started blogging, I decided to start an organized series of blog posts a couple of years ago and I still find myself adding to them!

 I keep a running list of some of the Cotton 101 posts on this page because cotton is such a major part of who I am within my agriculture adventure.
-Some of the posts are shown below but feel free to check out posts with the Cotton 101 tag too and if you want to meet people who love cotton (either as a farm or fiber product) check out the Cotton Guest post category!
+Some of the posts are shown below but feel free to check out posts with the Cotton 101 tag too and if you want to meet people who grow my favorite fiber check out the Farmer Friday Series or learn about cotton fiber creators!

 If you have questions about cotton, feel free to leave comments!